Sourabh-D/Sourabh-D/README.md

 - 👋 Hi, I’m @Sourabh-D
 - 👀 I’m interested in Data Science and Business Analytics.
-- 🌱 I’m currently learning Data Science and Business Analytics.
+- 🌱 I’m currently working at NielsenIQ
-- 💞️ I’m looking to collaborate on Data Science Projects.
 - 📫 How to reach me is simply email me at deshmukhsourabh958@gmail.com

 <!---